To Forgive, Or Not To Forgive: Is Forgiveness Required For Good Hypnosis?

 Ten Keys To Forgiveness

-The following are "Ten Keys To Forgiveness" which when used in a therapeutic process, can be very effective in releasing and helping the client to forgive and overcome old feelings of anger and guilt.
-Helping your client understand these keys in the therapeutic process leads to consistent results when doing "Chair Therapy" or other kinds of forgiveness processes.
+The following are "Ten Keys To Forgiveness" which when used in a hypnotic process, can be very effective in releasing and helping the client to forgive and overcome old feelings of anger and guilt.
+Helping your client understand these keys in the hypnotic process leads to consistent results when doing "Chair Work" or other kinds of forgiveness processes.

 I like to set the stage with my clients by saying something like, "the forgiveness that we will be working on may be different from the forgiveness that you learned as a child.
 This will be a grownup and an intelligent kind of forgiveness."